scsi/snapshot-btrfs/README.md

     -k, --keep=NUM     Keep NUM recent snapshots and destroy older snapshots.
     -l, --label=LAB    LAB is usually 'hourly', 'daily', or 'monthly' (default is 'regular').
-    -p, --prefix=PRE   PRE is 'btrfs-auto-snap' by default.
+    -p, --prefix=PRE   PRE is 'snap' by default.
     -e, --name         Snapshot name.
 If specified, -l and -p are overridden and --keep is not considered.
     -q, --quiet        Suppress warnings and notices at the console.